Piecing together a Matt Ryan deal: $100M guaranteed with no hometown discount

 Here are some other elements Corry pieced together related to how Ryan's extension might come together:

-Length of contract: Ryan has one year and $19.25 million left on the five-year extension he signed in July of 2013, so it essentially was a six-year deal.
+Length of contract: Ryan has one year and $19.25 million left on the five-year extension he signed in July 2013, so it essentially was a six-year deal.
 "He's 32, 33, so he's not quite in the Cousins' position where I don't think it's going to be something where you add two years so you have three years total and all three are fully guaranteed," Corry said.
 "I think it's going to be more along the lines of what those quarterbacks around the same age did a couple years ago with Roethlisberger and Peyton Manning and Philip Rivers.
 They all signed four-year extensions.
 So I expect it to be a four- or five-year extension."

 Bonuses: Ryan's last contract included a $28 million signing bonus and $12 million option bonus built into the second year.
-Corry sees the same occurring this time.
+Corry sees the same thing happening this time.
 "That's their preferred structure," Corry said.
 "I don't really like it from a team standpoint because if you make a mistake like you did with [Sam] Baker, then you're going to have a lot of dead money from the acceleration of both the signing bonus and the option bonus.
 That's why, from a team standpoint, I don't like it.
-I love it from a player standpoint, because it makes it harder for you to get cut.
+I love it from a player standpoint because it makes it harder for you to get cut.
 You don't see a whole lot of teams using that concept anymore."

 Clearing cap space: Much was made of the Falcons and Ryan not coming to terms before the start of free agency, which most likely would have cleared cap space since Ryan's cap hit is $21.65 million.
 Corry doesn't think it would have mattered all that much in relation to the free-agent market.
 "You were already a good team, so you didn't need to be out there in on [the] spending spree in free agency," Corry said.
 "Even if you picked up $10 million in cap room by doing his extension before free agency, you still weren't going to be in a position to go shopping in the high-rent district.
 You weren't ever going to be in the position to do that no matter when you did his extension.
 You have priorities that aren't related to free agency.
 You've got extensions you need to start taking care, especially with these young defensive players [Grady Jarrett, Ricardo Allen, Vic Beasley Jr.]."